Monday, September 18, 2017

 Hi guys!
 Today I've got a real treat with my daughters' - Georgianna, 7 and Margot, 5.5- bedroom reveal!..I type that with a side smile because this particular room in the house has been revealed multiple times.
 And some of them are pert near freaky.
 I feel proud and embarrassed that I've come so far..and had so far to go.

-These are higher quality photos than we're used to seeing on Must Have Moxie, but my photographer/assistant stylist and I are still trying to figure out camera settings and editing.
+These are higher quality photos than we're used to seeing on Must Have Moxie, but jeepers the color is a trip.
+My photographer/assistant stylist and I are still trying to figure out camera settings and editing.
 You read that right- camera.
 Move over iPhone, there's a new picture taker in town.
 My dear Megan diversified her 'creative genius' portfolio to include photographer, along with interior designer... and artist...and bicycle mechanic... and speech pathologist.

 It's always been tricky to communicate color through the screen in this room.
 I'm sorry for that, as the wall color is one of the loveliest I've found- Benjamin Moore's "Wild Rice"..not too pink, not too purple- as enchanting as fairy's wings.